hrissan/protocute/README.md

 ### Fixed types and packed option are somewhat broken

-After observation that large values require more bytes in varint, then in fixed coding, `protobuf` team added fixed types.
+After trivial observation that large values require more bytes in varint, than in fixed coding, `protobuf` team added fixed types.

 First problem with that is `fixed32` has the same format on wire as `float` (same with `fixed64` and `double`), so changing `fixed32` field to `float` and back is impossible, because all saved values (even so mundane as `4`) will be broken after read.